MicaelTargino/Taskify/README.md

 # Taskify

-Taskify is a Kanban SAAS built with Next.js14.
-It provides a seamless and intuitive experience for managing tasks.
+Taskify is a Task Management App built with Next.js14.
+It provides a seamless and intuitive experience for managing tasks and collaborating with your team.

 ## Technologies Used